I was born in Mansfield, Nottinghamshire, the youngest of three sons.

 For the wider community in Kingston and Surbiton, I have waged a series of high profile campaigns over the years on issues ranging from saving Surbiton Hospital to increasing Kingston’s share of London’s police officers, from re-zoning Kingston and Surbiton train stations to opposing a proposed Tesco by the Tolworth roundabout off the A3.

+I have published annual reports every year for 17 years, at no cost to the taxpayer, which are delivered free to every household, and I had a regular column in the local newspaper.
 While it’s impossible to win every campaign, working together with others we’ve achieved a number of notable victories for the local community over the years including:

 - winning a new Accident & Emergency Unit at Kingston Hospital